playcanvas/developer.playcanvas.com/content/en/user-manual/user-interface/input.md

 ```
 ## Mouse and Touch event conflict on Google Chrome

 Google Chrome simulates mouse events also on touch devices.
-By doing so it could cause some unexpected behaviour.
+By doing so it could cause some unexpected behavior.
 For example if you hide a button right after the click event, another UI element that lays behind it could also receive an unwanted click event.

-To prevent this behaviour you can call the ```preventDefault()``` method of the native event object on the ```pc.EVENT_TOUCHEND``` event:
+To prevent this behavior you can call the ```preventDefault()``` method of the native event object on the ```pc.EVENT_TOUCHEND``` event:

 Here is small script to include once in your scene: